From Conflict to Consensus: Boosting Medical Reasoning via Multi-Round Agentic RAG: Training Details of Extrinsic Evaluator

 To train the external evaluator $V_\theta$ to distinguish between factual and hallucinated reasoning, we constructed a specialized dataset $\mathcal{D}_{qa}$ containing diverse query-response pairs.
 Table~\ref{tab:evaluator_data} summarizes the statistics of the constructed training dataset.

 \textbf{Data Sources and Splitting.} We aggregate training questions from four medical benchmarks: MedQA, MedMCQA, MedExpQA, and MedXpertQA.
+To ensure strict separation between evaluator training and downstream evaluation, we construct the training set exclusively from the official training splits of MedQA, MedMCQA, and MedExpQA.
 For MedXpertQA, which does not provide a standard training split, we partition the dataset into two non-overlapping subsets using a 4:1 ratio based on the unique \texttt{body\_system} tags.
-The larger subset was used for training, while the remaining subset served as the held-out test set for the comprehensive experiments.
-For other three datasets, we draw samples exclusively from their official training splits.
+The larger subset is used for training, while the remaining subset serves as the held-out test set for the comprehensive experiments.
+The remaining three benchmarks (Medbullets, MMLU-Pro, and NEJM) are completely unseen during evaluator training, serving as out-of-domain held-out datasets.

 \textbf{Response Sampling.} We employ Qwen3-8B as the generator model to synthesize ``step-by-step thinking'' reasoning traces.
-To promote semantic diversity among candidates, we utilize high-entropy sampling settings with temperature $T=1.0$, top-$k=20$, and top-$p=0.95$.
+To promote semantic diversity among candidates, we utilize high-entropy sampling settings with temperature $T\!=\!1.0$, top-$k\!=\!20$, and top-$p\!=\!0.95$.
 For each query, we generate 128 raw candidate responses to ensure a comprehensive exploration of the reasoning space.

-\textbf{Labeling and Balancing.} We parse the final predicted option from each generated response and validate it against the ground truth to assign binary correctness labels ($y=1$ for correct, $y=0$ for incorrect).
+\textbf{Labeling and Balancing.} We parse the final predicted option from each generated response and validate it against the ground truth to assign binary correctness labels ($y\!=\!1$ for correct, $y\!=\!0$ for incorrect).
 To mitigate severe class imbalance and ensure that the verifier learns robust decision boundaries, we employ a stratified sampling strategy.
 Specifically, for each question, we retain a maximum of 8 distinct correct and 8 distinct incorrect responses, ensuring that the incorrect ones are distributed across different predicted options to maximize error diversity.